RibosomeCRCL/ribomethseq-nf/README.md

 singularity build [--sandbox] ribomethseq-nf_1.0.sif docker-archive://ribomethseq-nf_1.0.tar.gz
 ```
 If problems occur with the loop device, the option --sandbox can be used to build the singularity image.

+The resulting ribomethseq-nf_1.0.sif must be in the directory specifed by `singularity.cacheDir` in the configuration file.

+If you need to mount specific path(s) of your infrastructure, adapt the Singularity
+profile in the configuration file (`process.containerOptions`).

 ### HPC environment